 Gardner ridiculed the congresswoman for drawing praise from Obama himself for her ‘yes’ vote on the legislation.

-In March of 2010, after Markey voted for the ACA, Gardner wrote in a fundraising appeal stating that, if elected, he would repeal the “trillion-dollar healthcare takeover.”
+In March of 2010, after Markey voted for the ACA, Gardner wrote in a fundraising appeal that, if elected, he would repeal the “trillion-dollar healthcare takeover.”

 “Betsy Markey is out of step with the 4th Congressional district to be in lockstep with the Washington lobbyists who have been the main sponsors of this legislation,” wrote Gardner at a time.